mosajjal/tcpshark/README.md

   -f, --bpf=             tcpdump-style BPF filter
   -v, --verbosity=       Verbosity of the metadata: 0 - only pid, 1 - pid and cmd, 2 - pid, cmd and args (default: 1)
-  -l, --list-interfaces  List available interfaces and exit
+  -l, --list-interfaces  List available interfaces and exit -d, --lua-dissector    Print the Lua dissector used in Wireshark

 Help Options:
   -h, --help             Show this help message